helm/charts/stable/anchore-engine/README.md

 While the configuration options of Anchore Engine are extensive, the options provided by the chart are:

+### Exposing the service outside the cluster:

+* Use ingress, which enables SSL termination at the LB:
+  * ingress.enabled=True (may require service.type=NodePort for some K8s installations e.g. GKE)

+* Use a LoadBalancer service type:
+  * service.type=LoadBalancer

 ### Database

 * External Postgres (not managed by helm)